grnet/synnefo/docs/source/devguide.rst

 \                          Use container ``POST`` to upload missing blocks of data.
 \                          Report policy in account headers.
 \                          Add insufficient quota reply.
+\                          Use special meta to always report Merkle hash.
 0.6 (Sept 13, 2011)        Reply with Merkle hash as the ETag when updating objects.
 \                          Include version id in object replace/change replies.
 \                          Change conflict (409) replies format to text.